The way a customer perceives your company is one of the most important factors in increasing retention and new business.

 Understanding how the public perceives your organization will guide your sales and marketing efforts into a more aligned strategy.

-In this blog post, our customer satisfaction market research company discusses perception and the step-by-step process for measuring it.
+In this blog post, our customer satisfaction survey company discusses consumer perception and the step-by-step process for measuring it.

 What is Customer Perception?

-Customer perception is the term used to describe a customer’s opinion of your brand or business.
+Customer perception is the term used to describe a customer’s opinion of various aspects of a company, its products, services, or brand.

 Why Improving Customer Perception Matters

 There are many reasons why customer perception is so important.
-Studies show, 1 in 3 customers will leave a brand they love after just one bad experience.
+In fact, studies show 1 in 3 customers will leave a brand they love after just one bad experience.

 Many companies worldwide view this statistic as the main turning point in customer behavior.
 Either they stay with the business, or they have one bad experience and try somewhere else.